Rufous-necked wood rail: Movement

 The rufous-necked wood rail has generally been considered a year-round resident throughout its range.
 However, there is strong evidence of seasonal elevational movements at least in Central America and perhaps western South America.

 Feeding

 The rufous-necked wood rail generally forages at morning and evening twilight.
 Though it is generally a secretive bird, when foraging it will often move several meters from cover onto open mudflats and stream banks.
 Its primary prey is crabs and it also takes other aquatic invertebrates.

 Breeding

 The rufous-necked wood rail's breeding biology is not well known.
 Its breeding season appears to vary geographically.
 Breeding records are few, and some of them are from inland forests.
 Two nests were described by one author as an open bowl made of twigs and lined with weed stems and both dead and green leaves.
 They were placed in a small tree and on a stump and both contained five eggs.
+The mean egg dimensions from one clutch is known, being 47 x 33 mm.